TakhirRG/directYandex/README.md

 # directYandex
-download row data from Direct App Yandex
+download row data from Direct App Yandex to database